Evyde/HW.JLU.VCuber/README.md

 You can see other method's usage above.

 When finish drawing, do not forget to call the `tkinter.mainloop()` to maintain the window.

+## Notice

+Since performance issues, I've changed my custom draw method from bresenham to tkinter's `create_line` when I ensure my bresenham works properly.
+When using my method, it is 5 FPS in PC, 60 FPS in M1 macOS, which is unbearable.
+If you want to experience the origin version, please edit the `draw_line` method in `BasicDraw`, comment line 66-70 and uncomment line 64-65.